WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 This project looks to define Research Data Management workflows and use them to benchmark High Performance Compute on WEHI infrastructure and beyond.
 To learn more about it, please read the presentation, [Benchmarking domain-specific research workflow solutions at an international level](https://figshare.com/articles/presentation/Benchmarking_domain-specific_research_workflow_solutions_at_an_international_level/21259425)

-## Other projects

-There are more projects on the [Google Summer of Code](gsoc) page that could be brought into our standard student internship program.

 ## Previous projects